rajani103/shift-left-gcp-demo/README.md

-Shift-Left Container Security on GCP – Demo Explanation
+# Shift-Left Container Security on GCP – Demo Explanation

-This project demonstrates how to implement Shift-Left Container Security using Google Cloud Build, Artifact Registry, and Trivy.
+This project demonstrates how to implement **Shift-Left Container Security** using **Google Cloud Build**, **Artifact Registry**, and **Trivy**.
-The goal is simple: build a container image, scan it for vulnerabilities during CI, block bad images, and push only clean images to Artifact Registry.
+The goal is simple: **build a container image, scan it for vulnerabilities during CI, block bad images, and push only clean images to Artifact Registry**.

-This demo is fully cloud-native — everything runs in Cloud Shell and Cloud Build, so you don’t need Docker or Trivy installed locally.
+This demo is fully cloud-native — everything runs in **Cloud Shell** and **Cloud Build**, so you don’t need Docker or Trivy installed locally.

+---

-⭐ What This Demo Covers
+## ⭐ What This Demo Covers

-✔ Building a Docker image in Cloud Build
+### ✔ Building a Docker image in Cloud Build
 Cloud Build automatically builds the image using your Dockerfile.

-✔ Scanning the image with Trivy during CI
+### ✔ Scanning the image with Trivy during CI
 A Trivy scan step runs right after the build.
-If any HIGH or CRITICAL vulnerabilities are found, the pipeline fails.
+If any **HIGH or CRITICAL** vulnerabilities are found, the pipeline fails.

-✔ Pushing only clean images to Artifact Registry
+### ✔ Pushing only clean images to Artifact Registry
 If the scan passes, Cloud Build pushes the clean image to:

-us-central1-docker.pkg.dev/devfest-nepal/demo-repo/demo-app:latest

-✔ Using a hardened Dockerfile
+### ✔ Using a hardened Dockerfile
 The Dockerfile uses:

-Alpine (small base image)
+- Alpine (small base image)

-Non-root user
+- Non-root user

-Minimal packages
+- Minimal packages

-This ensures fewer vulnerabilities and a smaller attack surface.
+This results in fewer vulnerabilities and a smaller attack surface.

-✔ Using a mirrored Trivy image
+### ✔ Using a mirrored Trivy image

-To avoid Docker Hub rate-limits or pull failures, Trivy was mirrored into Artifact Registry so Cloud Build can pull it reliably.
+To avoid Docker Hub rate-limits or pull failures, Trivy was **mirrored into Artifact Registry** so Cloud Build can pull it reliably.

+---

-⭐ High-Level Flow of the Demo
+## ⭐ High-Level Flow of the Demo

-Developer pushes code / runs Cloud Build manually
+1. Developer pushes code / runs Cloud Build manually

-Cloud Build:
+2. Cloud Build:

-Builds the Docker image
+   - Builds the Docker image

-Runs Trivy scan on the built image
+   - Runs Trivy scan on the built image

-Fails if HIGH/CRITICAL vulnerabilities exist
+   - Fails if HIGH/CRITICAL vulnerabilities exist

-Pushes the image only if scan passes
+   - Pushes the image only if scan passes

-Image becomes available in Artifact Registry
+3. Image becomes available in Artifact Registry

-(Optional) The image is run to verify everything works
+4. (Optional) The image is run to verify everything works

+---

-⭐ Why This Matters (Shift-Left Security)
+## ⭐ Why This Matters (Shift-Left Security)

-Vulnerabilities are caught early, inside CI, not after deployment.
+- Vulnerabilities are caught **early**, inside CI, not after deployment.

-Insecure images never reach production.
+- Insecure images **never reach production**.

-Developers get immediate feedback.
+- Developers get **immediate feedback**.

-Security is baked into the pipeline instead of added later.
+- Security is baked into the pipeline instead of added later.

-This is exactly what Shift-Left means — moving security closer to developers, earlier in the lifecycle.
+This is exactly what Shift-Left means — moving security **closer to developers**, earlier in the lifecycle.

+---

-⭐ Main Components Used
+## ⭐ Main Components Used

-1. Cloud Build
+### 1. **Cloud Build**
 Used as the CI system to build, scan, and push images.

-2. Artifact Registry
+### 2. **Artifact Registry**
 Secure container registry where the final clean image is stored.

-3. Trivy Scanner
+### 3. **Trivy Scanner**
 Used to detect vulnerabilities inside the container image.

-4. Cloud Shell
+### 4. **Cloud Shell**
 Everything is done via Cloud Shell — no local Docker/Trivy needed.

+---

-⭐ What the CI Pipeline Does (Plain English)
+## ⭐ What the CI Pipeline Does (Plain English)

-Build the image
+### **Build the image**
-Cloud Build runs docker build using your Dockerfile.
+Cloud Build runs `docker build` using your Dockerfile.

-Scan the image
+### **Scan the image**
 Trivy scans the just-built image.
-The pipeline fails intentionally if vulnerabilities are found.
+The pipeline **fails intentionally** if vulnerabilities are found.

-Push the image
+### **Push the image**
 If the scan passes, Cloud Build pushes the image to Artifact Registry.

-Store a JSON scan report (if enabled)
+### **Store a JSON scan report (if enabled)**
 Trivy’s report can also be uploaded for auditing.

+---

-⭐ What You Can Show in Your Demo Video
+## ⭐ What You Can Show in Your Demo Video

-Show Cloud Shell workspace
+- Show Cloud Shell workspace

-Show Dockerfile (highlight non-root and Alpine base)
+- Show the Dockerfile (highlight non-root and Alpine base)

-Show cloudbuild.yaml pipeline
+- Show the `cloudbuild.yaml` pipeline

-Trigger Cloud Build
+- Trigger Cloud Build

-Watch the steps: build → scan → push
+- Watch the steps: build → scan → push

-Verify the image in Artifact Registry
+- Verify the image in Artifact Registry

-Optional: pull and run the image
+- *(Optional)* Pull and run the image

-Open Cloud Build History to show vulnerabilities or success logs
+- Open Cloud Build History to show vulnerability results or success logs

-This creates a clean, structured, professional demo for the audience.
+This creates a clean, structured, professional walkthrough for the audience.

+---

-⭐ Next Steps (Optional Enhancements)
+## ⭐ Next Steps (Optional Enhancements)

-Add Cosign + Cloud KMS image signing
+- Add **Cosign + Cloud KMS** image signing

-Enforce signatures via Binary Authorization
+- Enforce signatures via **Binary Authorization**

-Add GitHub → Cloud Build triggers
+- Add **GitHub → Cloud Build** triggers

-Add SBOM (Software Bill of Materials) generation
+- Add **SBOM** (Software Bill of Materials) generation

-Add Slack alerts on build failures
+- Add **Slack alerts** on build failures

+---

-⭐ Conclusion
+## ⭐ Conclusion

-This demo shows an end-to-end example of shift-left container security on GCP:
+This demo shows an end-to-end example of **Shift-Left Container Security** on GCP:

-Build early
+- Build early

-Scan early
+- Scan early

-Block early
+- Block early

-Deploy only clean, verified images
+- Deploy only clean, verified images

 This approach improves developer experience, increases security, and reduces risk — all while seamlessly integrating into a standard CI/CD workflow.